FEC 226 on Black Friday....FEC ran a handful of trains including this one. FEC 226 with a Big Champ and a Retro Blue crossing the high tidewater.

 FEC 224 in St. Augustine on a cool breezy morning.
 FEC 224 can be tough to get many times through here at or before sunrise.

-FEC 226 crosses the San Sebastian River on a cool breezy morning in St. Augustine.
+FEC 226 on a warm humid morning in St. Augustine.